Seirea/.github/profile/README.md

-## Seirea
+## Seirea Collective
+We are a community of developers who build software.
 We're making Seirea, the open source grade viewer.